Developing a World Class Copper Project in Namibia

 St John Property in Liberia

-In December 2017 Deep-South also announced that it will acquire 90 percent of the St John property in Northern Liberia.
+Deep-South has closed the acquisition of 90 percent of the St John property in Northern Liberia.
 The property covers 480.4 square kilometers and is located 20 kilometers northeast from MNG Gold’s Kokoya gold mine.
 Hosting a number of artisanal miners through mining licenses, the project is highly prospective.

 John H. Akwenye – Chairman, Director